re-data/re-data/README.md

 ## Data Monitoring

-re_data metrics & anomalies models contain information about data quality which let's you discover bad data much faster You can:
+re_data metrics & alerts models contain information about data quality which lets you discover bad data much faster.
+You can:
- - extend them to your needs,
+ - use built-in metrics & extend them with your code
- - test them as normal dbt models,
+ - test them as normal dbt models
- - visualize them in your favorite BI
+ - visualize them in your favourite BI tool
+ - trigger external (Slack/Pagerduty/etc.) alerts based on them

 # Getting started